Sustainability Groups

 SSE Objectives

-The SSE will receive training and resources to become a leader for sustainability; organize activities, projects, and educational communications that support environmental awareness and social justice at SUA; establish relationships and connections with students in order to create awareness about their role in their community; create programs and events to assist students in learning relevant and easy strategies for living sustainably on campus; and conduct research about a different topic along with strategies to share.
+The SSE will receive training and resources to become a leader for sustainability; organize activities, projects, and educational communications that support environmental awareness and social justice at SUA; establish connections with students to promote their role awareness in the community; create programs and events to assist students in learning relevant and easy strategies for living sustainably on campus; and conduct research about a different topic along with strategies to share.

 Current Student Sustainability Educators

-In 2022, sustainability educators have formed “Sustainability Group” for creating the opportunity for students to contribute to sustainable SUA in many ways: giving suggestions during meetings, planning and supporting zero waste events, developing and promoting projects etc. Some activities include the following.
+In 2022, sustainability educators have formed “Sustainability Group” for creating the opportunity for students to contribute to sustainable SUA in many ways: attending climate conferences, holding an Amazon sustainability tour, giving suggestions during meetings, planning and supporting zero waste events, developing and promoting projects etc. Some activities include the following.

-Sustainability educators organize events to improve sustainability awareness about environmental
+Sustainability Educators organize events to improve sustainability awareness about environmental issues.

 - Earth-day events